DallasSybrowsky/Workday-Scheduler/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# Homework 5: Work Day Scheduler

 ## Background

 The assignment was to create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
 The app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

 The [Moment.js](https://momentjs.com/) library is utilized in order to work with date and time.

+Please see the repo at: https://github.com/DallasSybrowsky/Workday-Scheduler

+The live page can be accessed at: https://dallassybrowsky.github.io/Workday-Scheduler/

 ## User Story